 The School offers Honors “variants” of certain mass communication courses.
 A variant is an Honors section of a course that meets at the same time as the regular section of the course.
 Besides attending the regular class meetings, the Honors students in the variant meet with the instructor for additional activities (usually an extra hour a week).
 During fall semesters the School usually offers an Honors variant of its introductory course, MASC 101 Mass Communications, with an Honors variant of MASC 408 Communications Ethics and Law in spring semesters.

 Honors students taking a regular class also can make a “contract” with the professor to do additional work that would qualify the course for Honors credit.
 The VCU Honors College must approve those contracts.

 Mass Communication Scholars also can do an independent study (MASC 492) supervised by a mass communications faculty member.
 If the independent study has an especially rigorous focus, the student can ask the Honors College to approve that course for Honors credit.

-For more information on the Mass Communication Scholars Program, contact Associate Professor Jeff South, the school’s director of undergraduate studies.
+For more information on the Mass Communication Scholars Program, contact Associate Professor Peyton Rowe, the school’s director of undergraduate studies.